-Do I need to identify a bank department and task manager to work with before submitting my application?
+Do I need to identify a bank department and task manager to work with before starting the application process?

-No, you are not obligated to identify a bank department to submit an application.
-However, getting in touch with an AfDB country office/task manager/department will be preferred as this will be required later if your concept note is selected.
-The CAW Secretariat is not responsible for putting you in contact with Bank departments or task manager.
-Do reach out directly to your AfDB country office to connect you to a department or task manager.
-Note that being in contact or not with a Bank department or task manager is not going to impact the way your proposal is evaluated at this stage.
+No, you are not obliged to identify a bank department to start the application process.
+However, getting in touch with an AfDB task manager/department will be preferred as this will be required later if your concept note is selected.
+The CAW Secretariat is not responsible for putting you in contact with Bank departments.
+Please also note that being in contact or not with a Bank department is not going to impact the way your proposal is evaluated at this stage.